 Exercise 5.3 Implement a discrete level sensor in the Sensor workspace.
-A workspace is opened by right-clicking on it and selecting Show/Hide Body.
-The contents of the Sensor workspace template, shown in figure 3, should now be visible in a new window.
-Your task is to program a JGrafchart sequence, setting the boolean variables Full and Empty, using the real variable Level (which is defined in the Top workspace and available in the Sensor workspace by its name, Level).
-The Full variable should be set to 1 if and only if Level >= 0.28 and Empty should be 1 if and only if Level <= 0.025.
+A workspace is opened with Show/Hide Body in its context menu.
+The contents of the Sensor workspace template, shown in Figure 3, should now be visible in a new window.
+Your task is to program a JGrafchart sequence, setting the Boolean variables Full and Empty, using the real variable Level.
+The Full variable should be set to 1 if and only if Level >= 0.50 and Empty should be 1 if and only if Level <= 0.025.
+Ignore HeatOK for now.